hamzadiaz/clarity-dummy-token/README.md

-# Dummy Token Build on STacks using Clarity programming language to write the smart contract
+# Dummy Token Built on Stacks Blockchain using Clarity programming language to write the smart contracts.
+Following SIP-010 Standard.